AdobeDocs/workfront.en/help/classic/manage-work/tasks/task-information/planned-duration-vs-duration-for-tasks.md

 ## Issue and project duration

-Issues and Projects have only one Duration value, which is the difference between the Planned Start Date and Planned Completion Date of the issue and of the project, respectively.
+Issues and projects have only one Duration value, which is the difference between the Planned Start Date and Planned Completion Date of the issue and of the project, respectively.